 Is Bone Grafting Painful?

 You might be hesitant to get dental implants because grafting sounds painful, right?
 Well, rest at ease knowing that this is not true.
-That is a same-day procedure, and you will be given an anesthetic and will be asleep the entire time.
+That is a same-day procedure; you will be given an anesthetic and be asleep the entire time.